 Plasma is the largest single component of blood.
-It mostly consists of water, but also contains vital proteins and other substances that are essential for the correct functioning of blood.
+It consists of water, vital proteins, and other substances that play a role in coagulation, immunity, blood pressure, and transporting nutrients.

 - red blood cells

 Roughly 55% of blood is plasma, with the other three components making up the other 45%.
 As plasma is the liquid portion of blood, it plays a vital role in many bodily systems as it facilitates the transportation of important substances around the body.

 In this article, we discuss the functions of plasma, how it keeps the body healthy, and the importance of donating plasma.

 Plasma, also known as blood plasma, is the straw-colored liquid part of blood.
 It is the largest single component of blood, making up roughly